cburgdorfer/Gravio-Action-Set-Light/README.md

 by sensors such as buttons, thermometers, range detectors, magnet sensors, vibration sensors, PIR sensors, CO2 sensors etc.

-Actions are JSON files with the `.acs` ending.
+Actions are JSON files with the `.acs` ending and can imported straight into Gravio's Action Editor.

 For more information about Gravio, please visit [gravio.com](https://www.gravio.com), the [Gravio YouTube Channel](https://www.youtube.com/channel/UCNgNcNp3jEHJQ1GeDSwmzYg)